Partial Preterism

 It will be made manifest to all the souls of humanity after He returns.

-Generally speaking, Apostolic Preterism denies dispensationalism.
+Generally speaking, Kingdom Eschatology denies dispensationalism.
 It teaches that there are only two covenants of God's concern.
 Old Testament and New Testament.
-Partial preterists note that the New Testament refers to no other divisions besides Old Testament and New Testament.
+Kingdom Eschatologists note that the New Testament refers to no other divisions besides Old Testament and New Testament.

 (That means that there is no future tribulation period of seven years or 3.5 years.)